Built: 1952

 Amersham bus rally day and 'RLH50' event

-Photo by John Crawford
+Photo © John Crawford

 1999